Top 9 Volcanic Experiences in Iceland

 ‘Hot’ off the press!

 After weeks of tremors and thousands of earthquakes, a volcano finally erupted on the Reykjanes Peninsula on Friday evening, 19 March 2021.
 A fissure around 500 – 700 metres long opened up at Fagradalsfjall releasing red hot lava flows in a dramatic spectacle.
 It is considered a minor eruption at present with minimal disruption and posing no danger to inhabitants or infrastructure.
-In fact, the location is almost ideal – not only do volcanoes in this area produce considerably less ash than sub-glacial eruptions, but the lava is effectively contained within a valley.
+In fact, the location in the Geldingadalur Valley is almost ideal – not only do volcanoes in this area produce considerably less ash than sub-glacial eruptions, but the lava is effectively contained.

 The first priority for Icelandic officials was to ensure public safety and assess the impact.
 Since then, Icelanders have been flocking to view the spectacle.
 At present, this experience is limited to the locals, but this tourist-friendly eruption could last for months offering the unique chance to witness it this summer.